Prigan/dotnet-webapp-deepti/README.md

 - Introduce a worker service to perform recursive data fetching from github
 - Convert to a Angular based SPA application
 - Lazy loading of users
+- Use Azure SQL Server instead of InMemeorySQl